-This bioregional crisis in the Louisiana Gulf has been a cumulative process built on racialized and colonial capitalism.
+This bioregional crisis in the Gulf Coast of Louisiana has been a cumulative process built on racialized and colonial capitalism.
 Genocide, dispossession, and displacement of indigenous communities; and a denial of their legitimate right to exist continues to mark the landscape.
 In the 1800s, many Indigenous communities fled colonization into previously uninhabited southern ends of Louisiana’s coastal bayous.
-These communities still live along these coasts in barrier islands and tidal estuaries, subsisting on fishing, shrimping, and small gardening.
+Some of these communities still live along these coasts in barrier islands and tidal estuaries, subsisting on fishing, shrimping, and small gardening.
 Since the early 20th century, they have co-inhabited extraction zones with offshore oil-drilling operations, pipeline infrastructures, and other petrochemical facilities.
 The loss of landmass- including many barrier islands to the south of these tribal communities- has decreased their natural protection from the Gulf waters, exposing them to intensified hurricanes and tropical storms.
 This is a perpetual “shock zone” of disasters, facing cycles of climate-induced displacement with each new storm.
 Much of the biodiversity of these bayous faces destruction, killing medicinal and edible plants, trees, and driving out many of the animals that these communities depend on for refuge and food.

 Louisiana’s African-descendent communities share a related history of appropriation and exploitation.
 The “River Region” between New Orleans and Baton Rouge was once the heart of the South’s slave economy, with nearly 300 sugar and cotton plantations along the lower Mississippi.
 Its colonized geography of agricultural enclosures and unpaid labor created what Frantz Fanon called “a world divided into compartments” or “a world cut in two.”
 Both African and Indigenous communities experienced forced displacement and enslavement during colonialism.
 Due to the shared experiences, Black runaways frequently joined indigenous tribes to escape plantations leading to African-Indigenous alliances during slave revolts and insurrections against white rule.
 The dominant paradigm of the time established white supremacy as the base logic of the entire regional economy.
 As with other colonial ventures, unpaid human labor and unpaid energy of ecosystems are harnessed for Capital accumulation in the region.